Investment Objectives

 Market environment and performance

-The U.S. economy grew at an annualized rate of 3.3% in Q2 2025, rebounding sharply from a 0.5% contraction in Q1, according to second estimates.
-This was slightly above the initial estimate of 3%, reflecting upward revisions to investment and consumer spending (1.6% vs. 1.4% previously), partially offset by downward adjustments to government spending and upward revisions to imports (-29.8% vs. -30.3%).
+The U.S. economy expanded at an annualized rate of 3.8% in Q2 2025 The U.S, sharply rebounding from a 0.5% contraction in Q1, according to the second estimate.
+This was slightly above the initial 3.0% reading, reflecting upward revisions to investment and consumer spending (1.6% vs 1.4% previously), partially offset by downward adjustments to government expenditures and a smaller decline in imports (-29.8% vs -30.3%).
+On the other hand, the contribution from net trade was revised lower, as exports declined at a faster pace and imports fell 29.3%.

 Fund performance